heliosss07/Security-Plus-Notes/README.md

 ## Purpose

 These notes are intended for **private study and review**.
-All content is paraphrased and summarized based on my own understanding of the concepts.
+All content is paraphrased and summarized based on my own understanding of the concepts and screenshots taken when I am watching the videos.

 ---